 Ways To Prevent A Prescription Drug Dependency

 If you’re faced with a situation where a prescription medication can benefit your health or well-being, there are things you can do to prevent becoming addicted to them.
-Just by being aware of the potential dangers is important, but there are a few more steps you can take.
+Just being aware of the potential dangers is important, but there are a few more steps you can take.
 And if you feel that you could already be addicted, prescription drug addiction treatment in Arizona is available.

 - Follow the recommendations.
 This includes the recommendations from the drug manufacturer as well as those from your doctor.
 Don’t take any more than the recommended dosage, and take the medication as prescribed (with food, for instance).

 - Communicate with your doctor.
-Let him or she knows all of the medications that you’re currently taking (including herbal supplements) and whether you want to increase or lower your dosage of pain medication.
+Let him or her knows all of the medications that you’re currently taking (including herbal supplements) and whether you want to increase or lower your dosage of pain medication.

 - Work with only one doctor.
 When it comes to having your pain medications filled, it’s best to work with one doctor.
 In fact, “doctor shopping” is largely frowned upon and can carry legal consequences.